srid/fsharp-wasm-static-demo/README.md

 dotnet watch -p .\src\GitHubUser\GitHubUser.fsproj run --urls http://localhost:3000
 ```

-## Deploying to Linux

-Do a full build,
+## Full build

 ```
-dotnet publish -c Release -r linux-x64 --self-contained -o out
+dotnet publish -c Release --self-contained -o out
 ```

-Serve the `out/wwwroot` directory statically.
-It would be a SPA app with no backend.
+Serve the `out/wwwroot` directory statically using your web server of choice, or use GitHub Pages to deploy them directly from CI (see `.github/workflows/dotnet.yml` in this repo).